LIANGKE23/Awesome-Knowledge-Graph-Reasoning/README.md

   doi = {10.48550/ARXIV.2212.05767},
   url = {https://arxiv.org/abs/2212.05767},
-  author = {Liang, Ke and Meng, Lingyuan and Liu, Meng and Liu, Yue and Tu, Wenxuan and Wang, Siwei and Zhou, Sihang and Liu, Xinwang and Sun, Fuchun}, title = {Reasoning over Different Types of Knowledge Graphs: Static, Temporal and Multi-Modal}, publisher = {arXiv}, year = {2022}
+  author = {Liang, Ke and Meng, Lingyuan and Liu, Meng and Liu, Yue and Tu, Wenxuan and Wang, Siwei and Zhou, Sihang and Liu, Xinwang and Sun, Fuchun}, title = {A Survey of Knowledge Graph Reasoning on Graph Types: Static, Dynamic, and Multimodal}, publisher = {arXiv}, year = {2022}
 }